-Shopping has now become a cake walk with a few scrolls and you are done, especially for those who hate going to market.
+Shopping has now become a cakewalk.
+A few scrolls and you are done, especially for those who hate going to market.
 All thanks to the digital age.

 The steady increase of eCommerce and mCommerce is eating the retail industry profits.
-This has put retailers in pressure.
+This has put retailers under pressure.

 The increasing footfall of customers and declining revenues are some of the biggest concerns for retailers.
 However, a Power BI dashboard provides the required information that was previously inaccessible.
-This leads to engaging right strategy at the right time without delaying.
+This leads to engaging the right strategy at the right time without delay.

-The Power BI dashboard provides following information to the retailers
+The Power BI dashboard provides the following information to the retailers

-A retail outlet has way many data points that can provide you with new business opportunities and revenue streams; more data points your store has, higher are your chances for accurate analysis.
+A retail outlet has way many data points that can provide you with new business opportunities and revenue streams; the more data points your store has, the higher are your chances for accurate analysis.

 Benefits of Power BI for online retailers: